rickardlindberg/rlci/README.md

 **VIDEO:** [Converting RLCI to client/server architecture (part 1/3).](https://youtu.be/XldYdxAlH2o)

+I found it difficult to implement this story in small steps and without manual debugging on the server.
+How could it have been done better?

+I guess I can analyze the situations where I had to do manual work and see how I could have prevented it.

 ### #9 Safer deployments

 *When I integrate my changes and deployment fails, the old version of rlci